tresoldi/ngesh/README.md

 input for BEAST2.
 The results are not expected to perfect, as we will use a shorter chain length to make it faster and a model which is different from the assumptions used for generation (besides the default parameters for horizontal gene transfer are a bit too aggressive).
+The biggest issue will be assuming a Yule tree when the generation includes extinction events, so this can be assumed as an experiment of the perfomance in such situation.

 ```
 $ cat examples/example_beastling.conf